-Course Repeat Policy
+5.10 Course Repeat Policy

 A student may repeat a Withdrawn (W) course or course with an earned grade below 80% only once unless special circumstances are documented and approved by the Dean of Graduate Studies.
+When courses are repeated, all attempts remain on the transcript, while only the highest grade earned is calculated in the Grade Point Average (GPA).
 Students should work with their advisor and submit an appeal via email for a third course attempt to the Dean of Graduate Studies.

-If the student submits an appeal, the dean will review the student record in full, including but not limited to SAP status, past course grades, financial standing, and assignment submissions from past course attempts.
+If the student submits an appeal, the dean will review the student record in full, including but not limited to satisfactory academic progress (SAP) status, past course grades, financial standing, and assignment submissions from past course attempts.
 Pending a review of the appeal, the student may be required to submit documentation of extenuating circumstances to justify an additional attempt.
 If the appeal is approved, the student will be allowed another attempt to pass the course.
-The student must pay all relevant tuition and fees for repeating the course and is subject to the Academic Probation Policy.
+The student must pay all relevant tuition and fees for repeating the course and is subject to the Disciplinary Probation and Dismissal Policy.
 Appeals that are not approved and students who do not pass upon their third attempt may be administratively withdrawn from the program.